shivammathur/setup-php/README.md

     coverage: pcov
 ```

-`PHPUnit` 8 and above supports `PCOV` out of the box.
+- PHPUnit 8.x and above supports PCOV out of the box.
-If you are using `PHPUnit` 5, 6 or 7, you will need `pcov/clobber`.
+- If you are using PHPUnit 5.x, 6.x or 7.x, you need to set up `pcov/clobber` before executing your tests.
-Before executing your tests add the following step.

 ```yaml
 - name: Setup PCOV